Copenhagen Planks – How to Perform, Muscles Worked & Benefits

 The Copenhagen plank primarily targets the adductor muscles of the hip.
 These muscles are responsible for moving your legs to the center of your body.

-These adductor muscles include the: adductor longus, adductor brevis, adductor magnus, and gracillis.
+These adductor muscles include the adductor longus, adductor brevis, adductor magnus, pectineus, and gracilis.

 As well as hip adduction, Copenhagen planks will also help develop overall core strength by engaging the abdominals and obliques.